GhiathAlshammaa/Frontend/README.md

 # Frontend

-My training projects in a Frontend field
+My training projects & some test for (IBM, Styria and naxxar) in a Frontend field